Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/zk-proofs/slides.md

 ## Making an SNARK for knowledge of factors problem
 - A routine way of to turning the problem into a polynomial is:
 1. To represents our problem into an arithmetic circuit.
-2. Then are algorithms such as PLONK for representing the circuit as few univariate polynomials.
+2. Then there are algorithms such as PLONK for representing the circuit as few univariate polynomials.

 Notes:
  - Mathematically circuit is a n-variate polynomials, with some of the variables are public and some are not.